sdk451/symbolic_ai/docs/stories/epic-1-story-2-personalized-dashboard.md

 - Ensured responsive design across all device sizes
 - Implemented proper loading states and error handling
 - Fixed all linting errors and maintained code quality standards

+**2024-12-19**: Updated dashboard configuration for new demo stories
+- Updated demo configurations to support three new demo types (Stories 1.5, 1.6, 1.7)
+- Changed demo IDs to match new story requirements:
+  - `lead-qualification` → `speed-to-lead-qualification`
+  - `customer-service` → `customer-service-chatbot`
+  - `appointment-scheduler` → `ai-appointment-scheduler`
+- Updated demo descriptions and steps to reflect new functionality
+- Updated activity feed to show new demo types
+- Fixed all test cases to use new demo IDs
+- Verified all tests pass (73/73 tests passing)

 ### Status
 **Ready for Review** ✅